Save $500 - Offer Ends in 7 Days

 -

-You’ll need to fly into Muscat International Airport (MCT), where the workshop begins.
-Your hotel on the night of Jan 30th is included in the workshop price.
-Once the trip starts, all transport, accommodation, and logistics are taken care of from start to finish.
+The workshop begins and ends in Muscat, Oman (MCT).
+Your hotel on the night of January 28th is included in the workshop price, and once the trip starts, all transport, accommodation, and logistics are taken care of from start to finish.

 Yes - comprehensive travel insurance is required for all participants.
 It should include medical coverage and trip cancellation, just in case of unexpected events.